LaMatemaga/LaMatemaga/README.md

 ### Happy to see you around!
 I am a data analyst working for a local fintech.
 I studied mathematics as a profession and I love science.

-I also have three years of experience in data science, particularly in the area of Bioinformatics.
+I also have three years of experience in Data Science, particularly in the area of Bioinformatics.
 In these projects, I was in charge of data mining and pre-processing.
 However, I was also very involved in the presentation of results, so I have experience giving talks to audiences from different areas (biology, mathematics, and computer science) and to non-specialized audiences.

 Thanks to this I developed a taste for communication for Mathematics, Technology and Science.